 How To Use

-- Attach the rubber pads to the recessed circles on the bottom of the Palo Alto PA-200 and then place the firewall on a flat stable surface.
+Attach the rubber pads to the recessed circles on the bottom of the firewall and then place the firewall on a flat stable surface.

 - Remove the screw and star washer from the ground point on the back of the firewall.

-- Crimp a 14AWG ground cable to a ring lug.
-Place the ring lug over the screw and the star washer.
-Torque the screw and then connect the other end of the cable to earth ground.
+- Crimp a 14AWG ground cable to a ring lug, place the ring lug over the screw and star washer, then replace the screw to attach the cable to the firewall.
+Torque the screw to 25 and then connect the other end of the cable to earth ground.